Bamux/Rift-Raid-Alert/README.md

    Advanced - choose CABLE Input (VB-Audio Virtual Cable)
 3. Open teamspeak - Option - Capture and Create a new Profil, coose CABLE Output (VB-Audio Virtual Cable) as your Playback Device
 4. Read how to use multiple Teamspek Clients - http://www.gameplayinside.com/optimize/multiple-teamspeak-3-clients/
-5. Use One Teamspek client with your default profil and the second teamspek Client with your new profil for Raid Rift Alerts
+5. Use one teamspek client with your default profil and the second teamspek client with your new profil for Raid Rift Alerts